NSW Health and Medical Research

 Diagram: hierarchy of three types of controlled documents

-Download the SOPs template
+Download the National SOPs for clinical trials template

 Early Phase Clinical Trials HREC Scheme—frequently asked questions